Diseases & Conditions : Non-Traumatic Emergencies

 Use an over-the-counter product made for insect stings.

 Apply an antihistamine or corticosteroid cream or calamine lotion.

 Give acetaminophen for pain.

-Give an over-the-counter antihistamine, if approved by your physician.
+Give an over-the-counter antihistamine, if approved by your healthcare provider.

-Call 911 or your local emergency medical service (EMS) and seek emergency care immediately if the individual is stung in the mouth, nose, or throat area, or for any signs of a systemic or generalized reaction.
+Call 911 or your local emergency medical service (EMS) for immediate care if the sting was in the mouth, nose, or throat area, or if any other serious symptoms happen.

 Emergency medical treatment may include the following:

-Some general guidelines to help reduce the possibility of insect stings while outdoors include the following:
+To reduce the possibility of insect stings while outdoors, try the following:

 Avoid brightly colored clothing.

 Do not go outside barefoot.
 Avoid wearing sandals in the grass.